Polyrhythm: In western art music

 In some European art music, polyrhythm periodically contradicts the prevailing meter.
 For example, in Mozart's opera Don Giovanni, two orchestras are heard playing together in different metres (3/4 and 2/4):

 They are later joined by a third band, playing in 3/8 time.

 Polyrhythm is heard near the opening of Beethoven's Symphony No. 3.
 (See also syncopation.)

+Chopin often explored the rhythmic possibilities inherent in the independence of a pianist's two hands.
+A spectacular example may be found in his Étude, Op, 10 No. 10.
+Alan Walker comments that while this piece is straightforward for listeners, "From the player’s point of view, however, nothing is straightforward.
+Chopin has placed him inside a veritable hornets’ nest of cross-rhythms and syncopations.
+The melody first emerges from a background of triplets, then of duplets.
+Accents are changed without warning, shifting the balance of the phrase sideways, so to speak, together with the place of each note within it."